ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/year-allocate-costs-income.md

 ---
-title: Overview of Tasks to Allocate Costs and Income | Microsoft Docs
+title: Overview of Tasks to Allocate Costs and Income
 description: Outlines the tasks to allocate an entry in a general journal to several different accounts when you post the journal.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP

 ms.service: dynamics365-business-central